-- contractors and vendors working on the construction and development of our commercial-scale manufacturing facility; - clinical trial sites where patients are being treated with our product candidates; and - consultants providing services related to process development, regulatory and other services.
+Ш contractors and vendors working on the construction and development of our commercial-scale manufacturing facility; П clinical trial sites where patients are being treated with our product candidates; and

+П consultants providin g services related to process development regulatory and other services. ш consultants providin g scrvices related to process acveroprient, , regulatory and other services.